Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 Borrow more money

 A mortgage loan can never be more than the value of a home.
-This is because the tax authorities are also watching.
+This is because the tax authorities are also monitoring.
 But, of course, the deductibility of interest charges is not meant for a loan that has nothing to do with the home.

 Walter advisor